 Making Sure You Are Getting the Right Medical Care

 Part of our job is familiarizing ourselves with your injuries and medical treatment.
-While we would never give you medical advice, we do see many injuries repeatedly and may suggest that you return to your doctor for follow up advice or referral to a specialist.
-We want you to focus on getting better while our attorneys focus on winning your case.
+While we would never give you medical advice, we see many injuries repeatedly and may suggest you return to your doctor for follow-up or referral to a specialist.
+We want you to focus on improving while your Charlotte car accident attorney concentrates on winning your case.

 Protecting You From Predatory Insurance Companies

 Attorneys can also help you by protecting you from predatory insurance companies.
-The average person assumes that the company they pay to insure them is going to take care of them.
+The average person assumes that the company they pay to insure will care for them.
 But make no mistake, insurance companies are notoriously predatory, and their primary goal is to keep as much money in their own pockets as possible.

-Without a good lawyer, it’s very easy to fall for insurance companies’ tricks and be robbed of the compensation you deserve.
-A Charlotte car accident lawyer can handle the correspondence between you and the insurance company (your insurance company or the one that insures the other driver), so they can’t trick you into helping them deny liability and/or coverage.
+Without a good lawyer, it’s easy to fall for insurance companies’ tricks and be robbed of the compensation you deserve.
+A Charlotte car accident attorney can handle the correspondence between you and the insurance company (your insurance company or the one that insures the other driver), so they can’t trick you into helping them deny liability and coverage.

-North Carolina’s Negligence Law May Affect Your Case
+How Can North Carolina’s Negligence Law Affect Your Case?

-North Carolina has a tough contributory negligence law.
-Essentially, an injured person who is even partially at fault cannot collect damages according to the law, even if the negligent person was obviously at fault.
+North Carolina has a strict contributory negligence law.
+An injured person who is even partially at fault cannot collect damages according to the law, even if the negligent person was obviously at fault.

-So, if you are found to be partially negligent or deemed to have contributed to the crash at all, you cannot recover any damages due to the contributory negligence law.
+So, if you are found to be partially negligent or deemed to have contributed to the crash, you cannot recover any damages due to the contributory negligence law.
 Read more about our recent win against contributory negligence.
-If you’ve been injured in a car crash and have any questions about your ability to seek compensation, call our Charlotte car accident attorneys today.
+If you’ve been injured in a car crash and have questions about your ability to seek compensation, call our Charlotte car accident attorneys today.

 Car Accidents in Charlotte